petere/plsh/README.md

 with status 0 then an error is raised as well.

-The shell script can do anything you want, but you can't access the database.
+The shell script can do anything you want, but you can't access the database directly.
 Trigger functions are also possible, but they can't change the rows.
 Needless to say, this language should not be declared as `TRUSTED`.

 The distribution also contains a test suite in the directory `test/`, which contains a simplistic demonstration of the functionality.